The dawning of a dream

 Where are you going first?
 For our first stop, we’ll head north to Philadelphia to see family.
 Then on to the New York finger lakes, west through Ohio, Michigan, Minnesota, the Badlands, Colorado, Wyoming, etc. We have the first three months very planned out, next three months loosely planned out, and final six months have a concept of a plan ;)

+Are you excited?
 And if you’re wondering, yes, my heart changed, and I am extremely excited to spend the year traveling across America.
 In 2021, we had a preview 30-day road trip from CA to VA, and it was truly incredible.
 Several of the first states we are going to are places Nick and I haven’t been.
-We’re excited to experience new national parks and beautiful spots with the kids, plus visit with a few dear family and friends along the way.
+We’re excited to experience new national parks and beautiful spots with the kids, plus visit with family and friends in our path along the way.

 What about the kids and school?
 Sadie and Nate scored a road-school adventure.
 Sadie will be in 7th grade (pre-algebra here we come).
 Nate will be in third, and we’ll be keeping up his espanol to send him back to his school’s Spanish Immersion program when we return.
-They have grown up knowing about the trip and are excited to miss an entire year of in-building school.
-Some of their writing assignments may turn into blog posts :)
+Our kids have grown up knowing about this trip and are excited to miss an entire year of in-building school.
+You may find some of their writing assignments turn into blog posts.

 Dreamy, isn’t she?

 Are you on TikTok?
-Sorry, no road trip twerking from this crew.
-I will be sharing a few photos and videos through my Instagram and Facebook accounts.
+We are not.
 Most of our stories and reflections will be here on the blog.
-I may post links on social media occasionally, but algorithms hate links, so I’ll email a recap about once a month to those who have signed up for the Road Trip email list.
+I may post links on Instagram and Facebook occasionally, but algorithms hate links, so I’ll email a recap about once a month to those who have signed up for the Road Trip email list.
 We don’t expect you to read all of these.
 Just sharing in case you’re interested and have time in that moment.

 Anything else?
 Countless friends and family have supported our Navy journey, some in extraordinary ways.
-We know we would not be realizing this dream without their support and contributions.
-As the Lord has instilled this vision for our family and opened doors to make it possible, we want to share this experience with others and document our discoveries to revisit long after our long miles have settled into memories.
+As the Lord has instilled this vision for our family and opened doors to make it possible, we want to share this experience with others and document our discoveries to revisit long after our itinerary has settled into memory.

 So, welcome to the Roberts Road Trip blog.
-Yes, I’m fully aware blogs on personal websites went away a dozen years ago.
-But we’re going old school as we road school, with hope of staying connected in a meaningful way as we travel and reflect.
+Yes, I’m fully aware blogs on personal websites fell away a dozen years ago.
+But we’re going old school as we road school, with the hope of staying connected in a meaningful way as we travel and reflect.

-Each of you are part of our journey, and we are so grateful to share this long-awaited milestone with those who have helped us reach it.
+Each of you are part of our journey, and we are so grateful to share this long-awaited milestone as we decompress from 20 years of wartime military service.

-To join the Road Trip email list, please fill out the short form.
-I promise no spam ever.
+To join the Road Trip email list, please fill out this short form.
+We promise no spam ever.
 This is an AI-free zone.